zeroluck/docs/sources/gluu-defaults/logs.md

 INFO   | jvm 1    | 2016/05/09 23:05:45 |     </entry>
 INFO   | jvm 1    | 2016/05/09 23:05:45 | </entries>
 ```
+## IdP Logs
+The IdP logs are stored under the `/opt/idp/logs/` folder within the Gluu Server Chroot environment.
+The following logs are available:

+* idp-access.log
+* idp-audit.log
+* idp-process.log

 ## Configure Logs
 Gluu Server has the ability to specify oxAuth/oxTrust log level using profiles.
 The default level is `INFO`, but it can be set to `TRACE` or `DEBUG` as well.